yuligomez/static-content-cms/README.md

-# Acme CMS – Markdown-Based CMS with Next.js
+# Next.js Markdown CMS – Dynamic Page Generation from Content Files

 This is a content management system built with **Next.js**, **Tailwind CSS**, and **Markdown**.
 Pages are rendered dynamically based on the folder structure under the `/content` directory.